OVERVIEW OF INTERNATIONAL COLLABORATION SCHEME

 - the research background of the applicant and co-applicant;

 - the potential contribution to the Scottish science base;

 The primary considerations are listed below.
 Successful application should be strong in all aspects:

-Applicants will be notified of the outcome of their application by email six weeks after the closing date.
+Applicants will be notified of the outcome of their application by email six weeks after receipt of application.

-The applicant and co-applicant must hold a permanent of fixed term contract for the duration of the award in a SAGES/Geoverbund partner organisation.
+The applicant and co-applicant must hold a permanent of fixed term contract for the duration of the award in their institution.